unknownv2/vscode-freebsd-debugging/README.md

 # GDB TUI
-If you prefer the native GDB interface, you can also use the TUI version in repo's `bin/gdb-7.10.1-tui/` directory directly.
+If you prefer the native GDB interface, you can also use the TUI.
 To do so, use the following commands to start and attach to the VM:

 ```
-gdb-tui.exe -q -tui kernel/kernel
+gdb.exe -q -tui kernel/kernel
 (gdb) target remote localhost:8864
 ```

 You can switch TUI views by pressing `Ctrl+X+2`, for example to see the assembly instructions.
 You can switch back to source view with `Ctrl+X+1`.

 ## Preview
 ![gdbtui]